If you’re wondering:

 “What are the biggest challenges manga artists have faced since gaining serialization?”

-Let me tell you that we interviewed Ryo Katagiri, a professional manga creator in Japan and we ask her how to publish a manga, etc.
+We’ll answer your questions and more here with an interview with Ryo Katagiri, a professional manga creator in Japan, and we ask her how to publish a manga, etc.

 Or if you prefer to read, here is the transcript of the interview: